seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 **DISCLAIMER:**
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.
 It will save many a message instructing you to RTFM.
 I am not an expert, I haven't forced you to do anything, put on your big boy pants and take responsibility for any mess you get yourself into.

 When you encounter bug or want to improve this repo, consider opening an issue or pull request.
+You can also find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).

 ## Introduction